-What transactions fall under Regulation E?
+What is Regulation E?

 - Point-of-sale transfers

 - Direct deposits and withdrawals (Automated Clearing House, or ACH, transfers)